One moment.

 Problem: Your HR team answers the same fourteen questions every week.
 Each answer takes 8-12 minutes and a policy lookup.

 Solution: The brain reads every inbound ticket, drafts a policy-grounded response, and routes edge cases to the right specialist.
-The human approves; the system learns.
+The human approves, and the system learns.

 Read the use caseProblem: Audit prep takes weeks of pulling records across five systems.
 Evidence gaps surface during the audit, not before.